Siar Sna...: Future

 Due to COVID-19 TG4 delayed a 2010s 6th series broadcast since 2020.
+Plans for it could be made as of 2026 between now and 2029.

 Reception

 In 2010, the Sunday Independent praised the series, saying that Siar Sna Seachtóidí was a "riveting social history of the Seventies […] which reassesses everything from that fateful decade's myriad campaigns for sex equality to the Dublin and Monaghan bombings."

 The blogger The Cedar Lounge Revolution wrote of the 1979 episode, "Watching the footage it wasn't hard to believe that Ireland was in some small way a sort of cousin of the Eastern bloc.
 Everything was drab browns and grey.
 The news reports filled with shiny men's suits and flammable looking women's dresses".